Secret Agent X-9: Premise and publication history

-X-9 was a nameless agent who worked for a nameless agency.
+X-9 was initially an unnamed agent who worked for an anonymous agency.
 X-9 used the name "Dexter" in the first story ("It's not my name, but it'll do") and kept using it or being called by it in later stories, but acquired the name "Phil Corrigan" in the 1940s.
 Decades later, the strip was renamed Secret Agent Corrigan.
-The nameless agency was also specifically identified as the FBI, but this would be downplayed in the '70s as the Bureau weathered bad publicity and was once more nameless.
+The agency was also specifically identified as the FBI, but this would be downplayed in the '70s as the Bureau weathered bad publicity and was once more nameless.

-After four stories by Hammett, Alex Raymond illustrated two stories written by Don Moore and one written by Leslie Charteris, who then wrote three more stories illustrated by Charles Flanders.
+After four stories by Hammett, Alex Raymond illustrated two stories written by Don W. Moore and one written by Leslie Charteris, who then wrote three more stories illustrated by Charles Flanders.
 After Charteris left the strip in 1936, scripts were credited to a King Features house name, "Robert Storm".
 Nicholas Afonsky drew the strip for most of 1938, followed by Austin Briggs until 1940.

 Mel Graff took over the art in 1940 and began writing the strip as well in 1942, devising the name Phil Corrigan.
 The name Phil Corrigan was inspired by Phil Cardigan, a character in one of Graff's earlier comic strips, The Adventures of Patsy.

 Graff also gave X-9 more of a personal life, introducing Belinda "Linda" Reed as Corrigan's gal Friday and early romantic interest in 1940.
 Wilda Dorre (later Dorray), a beautiful, blonde mystery novelist, debuted in late 1944 as a romantic rival.
 Corrigan finally chooses Wilda in 1947.
 Graff provides Linda a happy ending as well, as she marries Phil's younger brother, Bing, who was introduced in 1945 and is Phil's partner through 1947.
 Both female characters inspired popular songs: "Linda" written by Jack Lawrence and "Wilda" written by Graff.
 Wilda and Phil marry in 1950, and the two have a daughter, Philda, in 1952.